guptarohit/dotfiles/README.md

 These configuration files _aka_ dotfiles, and utilities are from my primary setup I use day-to-day, the core of which includes: macOS, [iTerm2](https://iterm2.com/), and the zsh shell.
 Symlinks for dotfiles are managed with the [Stow](https://www.gnu.org/software/stow/).

-Feel free to try out these or use them as inspiration!
-If you have a suggestion, improvement or question, please feel free to open an issue or PR! :octocat:

 ![iTerm2 setup screenshot](./.github/images/setup_screenshot.png)